Pallet Storage Methods to Optimize Your Warehouse

 Let’s face it, storage is limited, and space is expensive.
 It’s essential to make the most of your space so you can take your warehouse performance to the next level without having to make further investments in a larger facility.
 Organizing your pallet inventory will allow you to take stock of your layout and needs to then optimize your space and store as much as possible.

-But it’s not just about packing in as much inventory as possible.
-Setting up an organizational system has to have logic that allows your processes to run smoothly.
 By setting up the right system, you can ensure your storage is intuitive to your workers, keep operations running smoothly by avoiding chaos, reduce the amount of time workers spend traveling throughout the warehouse, and ease the retrieval process to shorten the amount of time it takes to fulfill an order.
-Those immense possibilities explain why the pallet rack market is expected to grow to over $13 billion by 2026.

 Why Does WMS Optimization Matter?

-Leveraging the right warehouse inventory management system is essential because it increases efficiency and reduces errors.
+Leveraging the right warehouse management system is essential because it increases efficiency and reduces errors.
 With automated, digitized features, the room for human error decreases immensely, and at the same time, orders and inventory are processed faster than any human could achieve.
-Plus, as vendors increase their online sales (totaling a possible $560+ million by 2024), it’s important to have inventory management for e-commerce that is integrated and updated.

 Without a WMS, and proper pallet storage managers will spend more on labor hours and misplaced inventory.
 A WMS can essentially act as an element of operations management by increasing speed and accuracy at the same time.